CSOgroup/CALDER2/README.md

 ## Introduction of opitimized bin_size selection
 (Trough out the CALDER package, 'bin_size' means the size of the Hi-C contacts is binned, and is equivalent to 'resoltution' in the literature)

 We added an opitimized bin_size selection strategy for the purpose of calling reliable compartments at high resolution.
-This is based on observation from our large scale compartment analysis that, although compartments can change in different conditions, their overall consistency is high.
-Due to reasons such as low data resolution or large scale structrual variation, compartments can be unrealiablly called at a given bin_size but can be realiablly called at another bin_size.
+This is based on the observation from our large scale compartment analysis that, although compartments can change between different conditions, their overall consistency is high.
+Due to reasons such as low data resolution or large scale structrual variation, compartments can be unrealiablly called at a given bin_size but can be captured at another bin_size.
+Thus we try mutiple `bin_sizes` and choose the compartments called at the smallest `bin_size` value, if for any bigger `bin_size`

 High quality compartment calls were generated for 'hg19' (hic data from GSE63525), 'hg38' (hic data from https://data.4dnucleome.org/files-processed/4DNFI1UEG1HD/), 'mm9' (hic data from GSM3959427), 'mm10' (hic data from http://hicfiles.s3.amazonaws.com/external/bonev/CN_mapq30.hic)